Congratulations on your acceptance to the NYU Tandon Bridge program!

 2. Activate NetID

 Once you accept your offer of admission, you will see directions on your Applicant Status Page to activate your NetID.
+Once you have successfully activated your NetID, you will also gain access to your NYU email account.

 3. Review Information Below